-New in 2022-23: AP Art and Design Portfolio Exams are now submitted through the AP Digital Portfolio.
+AP Art and Design Portfolio Exams are submitted through the AP Digital Portfolio.
 The AP Digital Portfolio and My AP are directly linked.
-Both teachers and students log in to the AP Digital Portfolio using the same College Board login information they use to log in to myap.collegeboard.org.
-There’s no longer a need to create a separate AP Art and Design account or to share access information with your students.
+Both teachers and students log in to the AP Digital Portfolio using the same College Board login information they use to log in to AP Classroom (teachers) or My AP (students).

 How to Access the AP Digital Portfolio